 But the Greek language that the New Testament was written in was more precise.
 It had three distinct words that end up translated into English as love.
 In the expression ‘God is love’, as used in 1 John 4:8, the word ‘agapē‘ is used.
 Mounce defines this word as ‘love, generosity, kindly concern, devotedness; the active love of God for his Son and his people, and the active love his people are to have for God, each other, and even enemies.‘

 This agapē love then is a love that is others focused.
 An active love that is seeking the best for other people.
 Even if that love cost me personally.
 The expression ‘love is a verb’ is definitely applicable to agapē.

 1 John 4:8 makes the claim that ‘God is love‘.
-It would be easy to read this passage and understand it to mean that God has love.
-But it actually says that God is love.
+It would be easy to read this passage and understand it to mean that he has love.
+But it actually says that he is love.
 And that is quite different.
 God is not defined by love; rather love is defined by God.